DEI Often Stops Where the Contract Starts

 If a company wouldn’t tolerate an internal employee repeatedly bypassing a female director, it shouldn’t tolerate a vendor doing it.
 If an employee refused to join a call unless a man was present, that would be addressed.
 If an employee ignored a woman’s technical direction until a male colleague repeated it, no one would need a three-part committee discussion to understand the issue.

-But when the same behavior comes from an offshore team, companies often soften it into “communication differences” or “cultural nuance.”
-Sometimes cultural nuance is real.
-Cross-cultural work does require patience.
-Not every awkward interaction is discrimination.
+But when the same behavior comes from an offshore team, companies tend to smooth it over as ‘communication differences’ or ‘cultural nuance.’
+Sometimes, sure, cultural nuance is real.
+Cross-cultural work takes patience.
+Not every awkward moment is discrimination.
 Not every misunderstanding is bias.
-And not every frustrating vendor is operating from some deeply patriarchal belief system.
-Sometimes people are just bad at communication.
-But when the pattern is consistent, companies need to stop hiding behind politeness.
+And sometimes a vendor is just bad at communication, period.
+But when the pattern keeps repeating, it’s time for companies to stop hiding behind politeness.

 If a vendor regularly looks past the woman leading the work, waits for a man to confirm her direction, refuses to meet unless a male counterpart is available, changes her approved work, or explains her own area of expertise back to her, that’s not a harmless cultural difference.
 That’s a vendor management problem.
 And if that vendor is part of the daily work environment, then it’s also a workplace culture problem.